System Design

 The USB 3.0 implementation of FrontPanel includes a “register bridge” that provides an addressable read/write register access point to customer HDL.
 The interface includes a read strobe and write strobe as well as 32-bit address and 32-bit data ports.
 This allows the host to access a 16GB addressable register range in the user HDL.

-FrontPanel has limited support for handshaking with Block Throttled Pipes.
-But, due to the underlying implementation of USB, this handshaking is not intended to be robust in all situations.
+FrontPanel has low-level support for flow control with Block Throttled Pipes.
+But, due to the underlying implementation of USB, this handshaking is not intended to be applied in all situations.
 It’s there to help reduce induced latency from complex handshaking for transfers that may not be able to fully keep up with the USB bandwidth but “are pretty close”.
 This means that delays most likely won’t trigger USB or system timeouts.

 Block Throttles Pipes rely on handshaking between the USB microcontroller and the FPGA on-board.
 This is low latency but if things jam up at this level, they can cause USB exceptions which can be messy.
 You don’t want a BTP stall to cause a USB stall.